carbon-language/carbon-lang/flang/documentation/Extensions.md

   need not begin with a comment marker (!).
 * Classic C-style /*comments*/ are skipped, so multi-language header files are easier to write and use.
+* $ and \ edit descriptors are supported in FORMAT to suppress newline output on user prompts.

 Extensions supported when enabled by options
 --------------------------------------------